Natasha Goldowski Renner: Teaching

 Goldowski's first work in education was at Princeton University, where she taught in the physics and math departments.

 From fall 1947-summer 1953 (with the exception of a leave of absence from summer 1951 to summer 1952) she taught chemistry and physics at Black Mountain College, an experimental educational community located in Western North Carolina that emphasized the arts in its curriculum.
 Goldowski's colleagues at Black Mountain College included fellow European emigrants Max Dehn, Josef and Anni Albers, Ilya Bolotowsky, Trude Guermonprez, Fritz Hansgirg, Paul Leser, Charlotte Schlesinger, and Stefan Wolpe.
 She also taught alongside John Cage, Hazel Larsen Archer, and M.C.
 Richards.
 Natasha Goldowski's mother, Madame Anna Goldowski, also served as faculty, teaching French and Russian.
 Natasha eventually married a Black Mountain College student, Eric Renner.

 In 1948, Goldowski led a non-credit seminar on cybernetics using galley proofs from Norbert Wiener’s book Cybernetics.
-The seminar particularly influenced the poet Charles Olson (who failed to establish a convivial relationship with Olson following his installation as rector of the college, precipitating her departure) as well as Robert Duncan, Robert Creeley and other Black Mountain poets.
+The seminar particularly influenced the poet Charles Olson (who failed to establish a convivial relationship with Goldowski following his installation as rector of the college, precipitating her departure) as well as Robert Duncan, Robert Creeley and other Black Mountain poets.
 Goldowski's essay "High Speed Computing Machines" was included in the first and only edition of the Black Mountain College Review edited by M.C.
 Richards, Alex Kemeny, and Hazel Larsen Archer, published in June 1951 (predating the later Black Mountain Review edited by Robert Creeley from 1954-1957).

 After leaving Black Mountain College, Natasha Goldowski Renner worked in industry until 1956.
 In 1955, she was among a group of former faculty including Nell Rice and Hazel Larsen Archer who brought a lawsuit against the college for payment of back salaries.

 From 1956-1962, she taught at Alfred University in New York as an associate professor of physics.
 The Natasha Goldowski Renner Prize in Physics named for her and is awarded to students displaying excellence and promise in the field of physics.

 Later life

 Natasha Goldowski Renner later emigrated to Mexico with her husband, where the two worked as scientific translators.

-She died of meningitis in Guadalajara in 1966.
+She died of meningitis in Guadalajara in October 1966.